peted70/az-func-simplygon/blog.md

 ![Remeshing Sample](./images/remeshing-sample.png)

-We can create an Azure Function in the same way as the previous Blender post and we are going to reuse the code to accept a Uri to a zip archive which contains the 3D model.
+We can create an Azure Function in the same way as the previous Blender post and we are going to reuse the code to accept a URI to a zip archive which contains the 3D model.
 For details see the [post](http://peted.azurewebsites.net/blender-in-azure/).
 But instead of calling down into the Blender executable which is installed in the Linux container we are going to call the Simplygon SDK directly.

 The samples come with a SimplygonLoader class that verifies the local environment and checks the license.
 So, the first thing is to make a call to that: